2024년 9월 고2 모의고사 변형 (31-42번)

 2024년 9월 고2 모의고사 37번

-Compare, for example, a computer algorithm with the waggle dance of the honeybee, by which means ____ foraging bee conveys to others in the hive information about the source of food (such as nectar) it has located.
+Compare, for example, a computer algorithm with the waggle dance of the honeybee, by which means a foraging bee conveys ____ others in the hive information about the source of food (such as nectar) it has located.

 Rather, they evaluate this information, comparing it with their own knowledge of ____ surroundings.